 This recording was made on 14th June 2007 when Fred was 93 years old

 A South Shields grammar school boy from the mines – Fred relates his early life in South Shields, including three years at the local grammar school.
 At the time of the Depression there is little chance of getting a job.
 Fred hears on the grapevine that there is employment in Thame and comes down by train to look for work.

 The first miners’ strike – The miners in South Shields are on strike for six months in 1926, and suffer badly.
 They have no income and rely on credit from the Co-op to survive.

-Lodging with the Window Cleaner for £1 a week – Fred walks three miles across field to the Crendon Tile Works and works for tens hours a day in poor conditions, for just £3 a week.
+Lodging with the Window Cleaner for £1 a week – Fred walks three miles across fields to the Crendon Tile Works and works for tens hours a day in poor conditions, for just £3 a week.

 Being called up – Thirty men, all from different backgrounds and different parts of the country, meet when joining the Army.
 Fred is the smallest man, but is able to cope with the training.

-the dancer – Fred takes up ballroom dancing in South Shields at the age of 16, and has enjoyed dancing all through his life, both in Thame and nearby villages.
+The Dancer – Fred takes up ballroom dancing in South Shields at the age of 16, and has enjoyed dancing all through his life, both in Thame and nearby villages.